Affiliate vs Partner: What Program Is Best for Your Business

 Introduction

 An affiliate receives a commission when a specific action set by you—the affiliate partner program owner—is completed.
-A partner is a more high-level figure and can be part of multiple programs, including a reseller program where they directly talk to prospects.
+A partner is a more high-level figure and can be part of multiple programs, including a reseller program where they talk directly to prospects.

 Both affiliate and partner programs can be effective ways to grow your brand and increase sales, but what are their differences, and which is best for your business?